anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   - Extend venue information
   - Convert output of ASCII-art figures to SVG format
   - Various small other text improvements as suggested/provided
-* remove the tentative informative instantiation to EST-fullCMC
+* Remove the tentative informative instantiation to EST-fullCMC
 * TODO
+* Remove Eliot Lear as a co-author

 From IETF draft ae-01 -> IETF draft ae-02: